Araioses

 Araioses is the easternmost city in the Brazilian state of Maranhão.
 It lies near the Parnaíba River's delta, and its territory also include the Canárias, Caju, Poldros, apart from several smaller islands.

 History

 Araioses already Village, town and village, has city status on March 29, 1938 (75 years), by State Law No. 045.
-The Catholic religion is predominant in the city is celebrated annually Araioses Patroness of Our Lady of the Conception of 29 November a 08 out of ten. the mother church and several other saints at headquarters and within the municipality.
+The Catholic religion is predominant in the city is celebrated annually Araioses Patroness of Our Lady of the Conception of 29 November to 08 December. the mother church and several other saints at headquarters and within the municipality.